BillRaymond/agile-in-action-podcast-repo/_posts/2022-12-13-introducing-the-development-manager-a-scrum-master-s-best-friend.md

 **Martin Lohmann:** Yeah, the same for me.
 Please reach out on LinkedIn.

 **Bill Raymond:** Wonderful. if you're listening to this right now in a podcast app, just scroll down to the bottom, to the show notes, and you will see those links there.
-I also noticed through the conversation, you mentioned a book called, &quot;The Learning Organization,&quot; so I'll make sure that I provide a link to that there.
+I also noticed through the conversation, you mentioned a book called, "The Learning Organization," so I'll make sure that I provide a link to that there.

 **Bill Raymond:** And at the beginning of this conversation, Ender, you mentioned that we need to create space for the team to thrive.
 And we just had a fabulous conversation with Lyssa Adkins on the podcast, it's fairly recent one.
 You can just go ahead to the agileinaction.com website, and you can search for how executive leaders create the space for agile to flourish.
 And I think that will provide you some context there as well.

 **Bill Raymond:** Martin Lohmann and Ender Yüksel, this has been a great conversation.
 Thank you so much for your time today.